eliottjohnson/Obsidian-Vault/Fellowship/CCC/Cern Control Center Tips and Tricks.md

 ![[Pasted image 20221018084059.png|850]]

 Good tip is that it trims the momentum and all the makerules associated with it (such as all the magnets in T8) so it might take a while to propagate.

+## TMS to see beam orbit

+1) Select USER cycle
+2) Do a GET each time
+3) Trajectory or Orbit